dcbaker/cython/docs/src/userguide/memoryviews.rst

 --------------------------------------

-Data layout can be specified using the previously seen ``::1`` slice syntax, or by using any of the constants in ``cython.view``.
+Data layout can be specified using the previously seen ``::1`` slice syntax, or by using any of the constants in ``cython0.view``.
 If no specifier is given in any dimension, then the data access is assumed to be direct, and the data packing assumed to be strided.
 If you don't know whether a dimension will be direct or indirect (because you're getting an object with a buffer interface